millerms/CranburyChiropractic/_pages/new-patients.md

 ## What to Expect on Your First Visit
 {: .reveal .reveal--up }

-We’ll start by finding your **limiter**—the mobility, control, or tissue-irritability pattern most holding you back—then match care to it.
+Your first visit typically lasts about 45 minutes.
+We usually run on time, so if you arrive 10-15 minutes early you shouldn’t have to wait.
 {: .reveal .reveal--up }

-That exam walks through the sensory → brain → motor loop: gather input from your eyes, inner ear, skin, and joints; see how your brain is modeling that information; then match care and home drills that help you produce clearer movement and steadier blood-vessel tone.
+We start by identifying the underlying **cause**—the mobility, control, or tissue-irritability pattern most holding you back.
+The exam follows the **sensory → brain → motor** loop: we test how your sensory systems (spine, eyes, inner ears, peripheral joints, skin) talk to your brain, update that map with precise input, and reinforce motor output so movement, comfort, steadiness, and even muscle and blood-vessel tone improve.
 {: .reveal .reveal--up }

-1. **Evaluate** — Conversation and history, plus focused movement and balance checks.
+## What to Expect
+{: .reveal .reveal--up }
+**Evaluate:** We thoroughly review your history and check key systems—movement, joint motion, balance, and simple neurologic screens for proprioception, eyes, and inner ears.
+{: .reveal .reveal--up }

-2. **Map the limiter** — Mobility, control, or tissue irritability.
+**Map the cause:** We connect findings to the cause (mobility, control, or tissue irritability) so care stays focused and practical.
-3. **Plan** — Clear options; we’ll decide together on a right‑sized plan.
-4. **Treat** — Precise adjustments, soft‑tissue work, and simple exercises. <a href="{{ '/services/laser-therapy/' | relative_url }}">Class III cold laser</a> or <a href="{{ '/services/shockwave-therapy-eswt/' | relative_url }}">ESWT shockwave</a> when helpful.
-5. **Home plan** — Brief “micro‑sets” you can fit into your day.
-6. **Track & next steps** — What progress should look like and how often to check in.
+{: .reveal .reveal--up }

+**Plan:** We build a right‑sized plan—adjustments, simple exercises, and add‑ons like laser or shockwave when useful.
+We explain why each step helps.
+{: .reveal .reveal--up }

+**Treat:** Visits are concise and matched to your comfort.
+You’re always in control.
+{: .reveal .reveal--up }

+**Track:** We recheck simple measures (range, function, steadiness) to confirm what’s helping and adjust as you go.
+{: .reveal .reveal--up }

+**Referral:** If chiropractic isn’t the right fit after your initial evaluation, we’ll refer you to an appropriate provider.
 {: .reveal .reveal--up }

 > You are always in control.
 We explain options, match care to your comfort, and adjust as we go.